OmniBrew/sw5e-data/text/en/manual/actions-in-combat.md

 ### Reload <v-chip color="info" small>new</v-chip>
-All guns have a heat property which indicates the number of times it can be fired before the thermal clip must be exchanged.
+All guns have a reload property which indicates the number of times it can be fired before the thermal clip must be exchanged.
-When you take the Reload Action, you expend a Thermal Clip from your inventory and insert it into the weapon you're currently holding, returning the weapon's heat to its maximum value.
+When you take the Reload Action, you expend a Thermal Clip from your inventory and insert it into the weapon you're currently holding, returning the weapon's reload to its maximum value.

 #### Variant: Rapid Reload
 At the start of your turn, if you are holding only a single weapon, you may use a Bonus Action to attempt a Rapid Reload.